Best Inverse ETFs of 2025 | 41 Top Short & Bear Market ETFs

 Note that the actual price of oil is not mentioned.
 When you look at how that index is constructed you'll see that ExxonMobil Corp.
 (XOM) makes up 28%, Chevron Corp. is 11% and ConocoPhillips is 7%.
 So at least 46% of the index is big oil companies (major integrated oil & gas).
 Then the question is how does the price of oil relate to movements in those oil companies?
 Or more broadly, how do ETFs compare against the underlying over longer periods of time?

-This shows that the price of oil has seriously outperformed the ETF, USO.
+If you're going to trade these products, use them as short-term tactical tools and keep a close eye on the underlying index methodology and fund structure.
+They’re not “set it and forget it” vehicles.
 Bottom line, be careful with which ETFs you are holding long.
 For more on this topic, ETFDB has a good post, 7 Risks of Trading Leveraged ETFs and How to Avoid Them.

 FAQs